zacanger/niddesa/README.md

 To build assets, run `make`.
-You will need various dependencies: make, pandoc, a LaTeX setup including xetex (mactex or texlive-xetex, depending on your platform), as well as Noto fonts (for the moment, this may change).
+You will need various dependencies: make, pandoc, a LaTeX setup including xetex (mactex or texlive-xetex, depending on your platform), as well as the Cardo font.

 ## Licensing